-- Tell us more about your background – what led you to get started in the transportation industry?
+- Tell us more about your background – how did you get started in the transportation industry?

-- What about Pyle attracted you to work for this company?
+- What about Pyle made you want to work for this company?

 - Describe your role at Pyle.

-- What achievement are you most proud of (during your time with Pyle)?
+- What achievement are you most proud of during your 18-year career with Pyle?